 More adjectives followed in my mind of those four days on the river—captured in photos that motivated me to actually send out Christmas cards this year after a two-year hiatus.

-As I stood in front of the sink rinsing dinner dishes, I let my mind wander back to memorable snapshots of our family time on the river.
+As I stood in front of the sink rinsing dinner dishes, I let my mind wander back to memorable snapshots of our family rafting trip.

 Click: Our boys racing our guides across a sandy beach into the river.